-Turkey and chicken farmers must implement measures to improve foot pad health in their barns (quality of litter) and provide evidence of annual training/education.
+• Turkey and broiler farmers must implement measures to improve foot pad health in their sheds (quality of litter) and provide evidence of annual further training.

-Animal Health Index (TGI) for slaughter pigs
+Animal Health Index (TGI) for slaughter pigs (only german locations)

-Animal health indices are calculated quarterly for pig farms.
-Based on the slaughter results, indices are determined for each individual farm for the findings groups respiratory health, organ health, joint health and carcass integrity.
-They enable pig farmers to make a compact assessment of the slaughter findings and a direct comparison with other farms that have delivered to the same slaughterhouse.
-The basis of the animal health indices are the results of the official ante-mortem and post-mortem inspection, in each case for slaughterings of the last six months.
+• Animal health indices are calculated quarterly for pig fattening farms.
+Based on the diagnostic data from slaughter, indices are determined for each individual farm for the diagnostic groups respiratory health, organ health, joint health and carcass integrity.
+They enable the livestock owners to make a compact assessment of the diagnostic data from slaughter and a direct comparison with other farms that have delivered to the same abattoir.
+The basis of the animal health indices are the results of the official ante-and post-mortem inspection, in each case for slaughtering of the last six months.